 Women’s fashion was also greatly influenced by the court.
 They wore Shalwars, Churidars, Dhiljia, Gharara, and farshi gharara (see above).
 Muslim women favored the pants style, and Hindu women, the skirt.
 In either style, the drawstrings were decorated at length with pearls and jewels (I feel drab)

 They wore lots of jewelry including earrings, nose jewelry, necklaces, bangles, belts, and anklets.

 With the addition of Rajput princesses (through marriages) during the reign of Akbar, Hindu clothing came to influence the court.
-The wives and consorts began to dress similarly, regardless of religion.
+The wives and consorts began to dress similarly, but more modestly, regardless of religion.

 Influence on Today’s Fashion

 Mughal fashions are most prominent in long lenghas, cholis, and peshwaz – flowing floor-length skirts that are most commonly seen in modern Pakistani bridal outfits.
 In menswear, it is common to see churidars and Jama, also known as sherwani.

 The use of heavy, embroidered silk is also derived from the Mughal Empire – where different kinds of silks were popular amongst emperors and their courts.